ballerina-platform/ballerina-release/release-notes/swan-lake-2201.0.3-release-note.md

 ## Developer tools updates

+### Improvements

+#### Debugger
+- Added rutime breakpoint verification support.
+With this improvement, now the debugger will verify all the valid breakpoint locations in the current debug source.
+Therefore all the breakpoints that are set on non-executable lines of code (i.e. Ballerina line comments, documentation , blank lines, declarations, etc) will be marked as `unverified` in the editor.

+### Bug Fixes
 To view bug fixes, see the GitHub milestone for Swan Lake 2201.0.3 of the repositories below.

 - [Language Server](https://github.com/ballerina-platform/ballerina-lang/issues?q=is%3Aissue+is%3Aclosed+label%3ATeam%2FLanguageServer+milestone%3A%22Ballerina+2201.0.3%22+label%3AType%2FBug)